 - Use PGP (Pretty Good Privacy) encryption– This is the last line of defense for hackers and also prevents internal data leakage.
 PGP is a way of encrypting data that’s stored on workstations or servers.
 Its most popular use is to secure email attachments, since email is not sent over a secure protocol.
 Storing data on your server in an encrypted state gives your files an added layer of security, both from external breaches, as well as legitimate internal access.

-If you need to use FTP or SFTP to transfer files, use these tips to make sure that your server is as secure as possible.
-For the most secure file transfer solution, visit www.cornerstonemft.com.
+Use these tips to make sure that your MFT server is as secure as possible.
+For the most secure file transfer solution, visit https://southrivertech.com/products/cornerstone/.